akustika/dkim/content/publication/longitudinal-perception.md

 +++

-title = "A longitudinal study of individual differences in the acquisition of new vowel contrasts" date = "2018-03-01"
+title = "A longitudinal study of individual differences in the acquisition of new vowel contrasts.
+Journal of Phonetics, 67, 1--20." date = "2018-03-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.